-Disaster Risk and Resilience for Agriculture and the Environment 2 CAPE science subjects Certificate in Agriculture OR Certificate in Environmental Geography An approved Associate Degree with a minimum GPA of 2.5 Special consideration for professionals with > 5 years working experience in any Disaster Risk Management Portfolios.
+Agricultural Extension 2 CAPE subjects (Units I & II) or 'A' equivalent).
+Preference will be given to those who have attained a pass in one of the following subjects: Agricultural Science, Communication Studies, Environmental Science, Food and Nutrition, Geography, OR Holders of a Diploma or Associate degree in agriculture or related areas with a minimum GPA of 2.5 from a tertiary level institution recognized by the UWI, OR Any other appropriate qualifications acceptable to the FFA Disaster Risk and Resilience for Agriculture and 2 CAPE science subjects the Environment Certificate in Agriculture OR Certificate in Environmental Geography An approved Associate Degree with a minimum GPA of 2.5 Special consideration for professionals with > 5 years working experience in any Disaster Risk Management Portfolios.
 Entrepreneurship 2 CAPE subjects (Units I & II) or 'A' Level equivalent, OR Undergraduate Diploma in Agriculture, OR Certificate in Agriculture, OR Certificate in Human Ecology, OR Certificate in Environmental Geography, OR An approved Associate Degree with a minimum GPA of 2.5, OR Any other equivalent qualification.
-Environmental & Natural Resource Management 2 CAPE Science subjects (Units I & II) or 'A' Level equivalent and a pass in Biology/Human & Social Biology/Integrated Science/Agricultural Science at CSEC level, OR 2 CAPE subjects, one (1) of which must be Environmental Science of Geography or Biology, OR Certificate in Environmental Geography, OR Certificate in Agriculture, OR An approved Associate Degree with a minimum GPA of 2.5 Family and Consumer Sciences 2 CAPE subjects (Units I & II) or 'A' Level equivalent, OR Certificate in Human Ecology, OR An approved Associate Degree with a minimum GPA of 2.5.
-Foods and Foodservice Systems Management 2 CAPE subjects (Units I & II) or 'A' Level equivalent, OR Certificate in Human Ecology, OR An approved Associate Degree with a minimum GPA of 2.5 Geography 2 CAPE Science subjects (Units I & II) or 'A' Level equivalent and a pass in Geography at CSEC (CXC) or GCE O-Level or an approved equivalent, OR 2 CAPE subjects (Units I & II) or 'A' Level equivalent, one (1) of which must be Geography or Environmental Science normally with a minimum Grade of IV or D, OR Certificate in Environmental Geography, OR Certificate in Agriculture, OR An approved Associate Degree with a minimum GPA of 2.5 Nutritional Sciences 2 CAPE subjects, and must have passes in CSEC Chemistry and at least one of the following: Biology, Human & Social Biology and Integrated Science Certificate in Human Ecology, OR An approved Associate Degree with a minimum GPA of 2.5.
-Tropical Landscaping 2 CAPE subjects (Units I & II) or 'A' Level equivalent, and a pass in ar science subject at the CSEC Level.
-Preference will be given to students with a CSEC Level pass in Visual Communication, OR An Associate Degree/Diploma in Landscape or Ornamental Horticulture from institutions recognized by The UWI, OR Undergraduate Diploma in Agriculture (UWI), OR Undergraduate Certificate in Agriculture, OR Any other suitable combination of training and experience approve by the Faculty
+Environmental & Natural Resource Management 2 CAPE Science subjects (Units I & II) or 'A' Level equivalent and a pass in Biology/Human & Social Biology/Integrated Science/Agricultural Science at CSEC level, OR 2 CAPE subjects, one (1) of which must be Environmental Science or Geography or Biology, OR Certificate in Environmental Geography, OR Certificate in Agriculture, OR An approved Associate Degree with a minimum GPA of 2.5 Family and Consumer Sciences 2 CAPE subjects (Units I & II) or 'A' Level equivalent, OR Certificate in Human Ecology, OR An approved Associate Degree with a minimum GPA of 2.5 Foods and Foodservice Systems 2 CAPE subjects (Units I & II) or 'A' Level equivalent, OR Management Certificate in Human Ecology, OR An approved Associate Degree with a minimum GPA of 2.5